 It’s that time of year.
-Come Memorial Day weekend, the Hamptons fills up with East Coasters looking to soak in the idyllic sandy beaches, al fresco dining, and cozy wood-shingled summer homes that are every bit as charming as they are opulent.
+This mid-summer season sees the Hamptons filled to the brim with East Coasters looking to soak in the idyllic sandy beaches, al fresco dining, and cozy wood-shingled summer homes that are every bit as charming as they are opulent.
 Geographically speaking, the area spans across Long Island’s South Fork from West Hampton to Montauk — or as the locals call it, “The End”— just east of NYC.
 And this summer, every inch of it will be charged with seasonal activities, pop-ups, events, and general festivities, solidifying it as the epitome of summer destinations.
 And while it's certainly nice to have a home in this East-end enclave, it’s not necessary when it comes to exploring the local eateries, farm stands, vineyards, and sandy shores that have captured the hearts of not just New York natives, but people from all over the world.

 Having lived in the Hamptons for the last three years, what I miss the most about this urban escape isn’t the celebrity sightings or extravagant restaurants, but rather the way the salty air smells at dawn, the sound of the waves, and the friendly smile you get from a local who you’re sure you’ve seen once or twice before.
 The South Shore is not just a way to relax and get away from it all, for most it’s a home away from home that never ceases to deliver on unforgettable memories.